KacperKozak/light-trails/README.md

 # Features

-- **Highly extendable** with a lot of small parts which you can replace
+- **Highly extendable** with a lot of small elements which you can replace
 - Advanced **animation inspector** as a separate package
 - Easy **composition** even for completely different renderers
 - Timeline based so you can control the animation using **seek(t)**
-- Written in **TypeScript** so it's come with pretty good typings
+- Written in **TypeScript** with pretty good typings
 - Rock-solid **declarative** way of doing animations
-- Build for **large animation sets** - previously as part of [Phenomenon](https://github.com/react-phenomenon/phenomenon) web slides engine, now it's a stand-alone package
+- Build for **large animation sets** - previously as part of [Phenomenon](https://github.com/react-phenomenon/phenomenon) web slides engine, now a stand-alone package

 # TOC